 Maintenance loans are repaid in the same way as tuition fee loans.

 |£25,000 or less||£9,250||£8,700|

 You can apply for support towards your fees and living costs through your home government.
 Visit the following websites for further information:

-Tuition fees for students from the EU starting in 2013 are £8,750.
-Tuition fees will increase with inflation each year.
+Tuition fees for students from the EU starting in 2018 will be £9,250.

-TIf you have lived in the UK for less than three years before the start of your course you can apply for a non-income assessed tuition fee loan to cover your tuition fees.
-You won't have to start repaying this loan until the April after you finish your course, if you earn over £21,000.
+If you are an EU student you can apply for a non-income assessed tuition fee loan to cover your tuition fees.
+You won't have to start repaying this loan until the April after you finish your course, if your income is over £25,000.
 Different repayment thresholds apply if you live outside of the UK.
 For further information visit Student Finance England.

-If you have lived in the UK for three years or more before starting your course and currently live in England you may be eligible for funding as a student from England.
+If you have lived in the UK for five years or more before starting your course and currently live in England you may be eligible for funding as a student from England.
 Contact us for details.

 You can arrange to pay your tuition fees without taking a loan, or you can pay part of your fees and apply for a reduced loan to cover the remainder.